-Parent and Student Concerns.
-The Special Education teacher or the ARD Facilitator shall ensure that the ARD committee elicits, considers and documents the concerns of the parent or guardian for enhancing the education of her or his child.
-This may be reflected in a concise statement summarizing the educational, social, behavioral and/or emotional concerns of the parent or guardian and student, as appropriate.

-Student Strengths and Relevant Evaluation Results.
-The Special Education teacher or the ARD Facilitator shall ensure that the student's IEP identifies the assessment data considered by the ARD committee, including both state and Charter-wide assessment results, as well as relevant information from any campus.
-Privately obtained assessments provided by the student's parent or guardian shall be considered in any decision made with respect to the provision of FAPE to the student if it meets Charter criteria.
+- Parent and Student Concerns.
+16 The special education teacher or ARD facilitator shall ensure that the ARD committee elicits, considers and documents the concerns of the parent or guardian for enhancing the education of her or his child.
+This may be reflected in a concise statement summarizing the educational, social, behavioral and/or emotional concerns of the parent or guardian and student, as appropriate. - Student Strengths and Relevant Evaluation Results.
+The special education teacher or ARD facilitator shall ensure that the student's IEP identifies the assessment data considered by the ARD committee, including both state and District-wide assessment results, as well as relevant information from any campus.
+Privately obtained assessments provided by the student's parent or guardian shall be considered in any decision made with respect to the provision of FAPE to the student if it meets District criteria.
 To the extent appropriate, the student's general education performance shall also be documented.
 This summary shall also include an explanation of how the student's disability or disabilities impact the student's progress and participation in the general education curriculum.